conestega-gmv-3term/game-data-struct-3term/docs/venicio-learnings.md

 I decided to make it static, so, any object we decide needs to have a sound can call a method from this class without instantiating it.

+## 03/Dec./2024

+Updated the documentation based on our latest status of the project.

+That includes the README, the comments for the classes I designed, and the presentation for our project.